vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 ## Our Final Costs & Time

+Looking at the car's odometer, which started at 36,082 miles and ended at 37,034 miles, this road trip covered a whopping <strong>952 miles!</strong> Let's break down what that cost us.

 <div class="cost-table" markdown="1">

 | Charging Stop | Charge | Energy | Cost | Cost/kWh | Time |